California Northridge Earthquake.

 For The Repair of Welded Steel Frame Connections In Existing Buildings.)

-shielded weld Consumables recommended by Lincoln and Chrysler.
-Consumables that
+shielded weld Consumables recommended by Lincoln and have

-for more than a decade have been costing the Auto / Truck Industries Millions
+for more than a decade been costing the Auto / Truck Industries Millions

 California Northridge Earthquake or Chrysler Robot Welds.

 Ed has provided much more comprehensive weld info on the self shielded weld wires.
 Its in Flux Cored Section.